garosan/web3_notes/cyfrin/foundry_advanced/06_upgradeable_contracts.md

 ### Social Migration

-Another method is social migration.
-It involves deploying a new contract and socially agreeing to consider the new contract as the 'real' one.
-For this one, the contract will function the same way, whether invoked now or in 50,000 years.
-But one major disadvantage is that you'd now have a new contract address for an already existing token.
-This would require every exchange listing your token to update to this new contract address.
+Basically like being AAVE and saying 'hey everyone we just launched V2, go here to interact with V2!'.
+It's a social convention that everyone agrees to use the new contract.

+Drawbacks:

+- It has a new address so you have to tell everyone to use the new contract (including exchanges and other platforms that reference your contract)
+- You have to move all your state to the new contract (i.e. if you're a ERC-20, you need to move all the current balances to the new contract)

 Moving the state of the first contract to the second one is also a challenging task.
 You need to devise a migration method to transport the storage from one contract to the other.
 You can learn more about the social migration method from [this blog post](https://blog.trailofbits.com/2018/09/05/contract-upgrade-anti-patterns/) written by Trail of Bits.

 ### Proxies

-Proxies are the holy grail of smart contract upgrades.
-They allow for state continuity and logical updates while maintaining the same contract address.
-Users may interact with contracts through proxies without ever realizing anything changed behind the scenes.
+Proxies are the real way to make upgradeable contracts.
+The idea is that you deploy a proxy and an implementation contract.
+Users interact with the proxy which calls the implementation contract.
+If you the dev want, you can change the implementation without users ever realizing they're interacting with a new version of the contract.

-There are a ton of proxy methodologies, but three are worth discussing here:
+There are 3 main proxy methodologies:

 - Transparent Proxies
-- Universal Upgradable Proxies (UPS)
+- Universal Upgradable Proxies (UUPS)
 - The Diamond Pattern

 Each has its benefits and drawbacks, but the focus is on maintaining contract functionality and decentralization.